 There is no science available to predict how long it will take any individual to get into recovery.
 That is one of the unknowns faced by someone starting treatment.
 An attempt to establish an exact timeline will be met with disappointment.

 The focus on recovery is to produce the best possible outcome given the information and resources available.
 It requires following the steps to sobriety given in treatment.
 It takes testing the strategies learned to see what works and what doesn’t.
 It takes resilience.

-How to handle the recovery setbacks is part of what patients learn in treatment.
+How to handle the recovery setbacks is part of what clients learn in treatment.
 That learning comes from individual therapy sessions as well as hearing about the experiences of peers in group sessions.
-Fellow patients are an exceptional resource for reminders about recovery taking time.
+Fellow clients are an exceptional resource for reminders about recovery taking time.

 Shifting your thinking from recovery as a destination to an ongoing process is important, too.
 It’s not a finish line where you celebrate.
 Recovery is a series of steps where your progress is measured in much smaller ways, sometimes only visible to you.

 Equipping yourself with the best chance at sustaining recovery begins with a proper diagnosis.
-For some patients, that will be a substance use disorder and a co-occurring mental health disorder.
-Understanding how these two disorders relate and affect each other is a critical part of the recovery work these patients will be doing in and beyond treatment.
+For some clients, that will be a substance use disorder and a co-occurring mental health disorder.
+Understanding how these two disorders relate and affect each other is a critical part of the recovery work these clients will be doing in and beyond treatment.